A Tale of Two Bandits: Critical response

-"A Tale of Two Bandits" received positive reviews from critics.
+"A Tale of Two Bandits" received mostly positive reviews from critics.
 Alan Sepinwall of Rolling Stone praised Byer's performance, writing, "The role of Trudy, in addition to allowing for lots of rhymes, got to upend that expectation by revealing that she’s actually an even more ruthless criminal mastermind than her brother, and has been playing Doug, Jake and the rightfully suspicious Terry the entire time.
 It’s a fun twist, and the closing scenes where we get to see Trudy at her worst have me hoping this isn’t Byer’s last appearance on the show."
 However, LaToya Ferguson of The A.V.
 Club gave the episode a C+ and wrote, "While it’s funny for even Jake to get things jumbled after all the misadventures he’s had just with Doug Judy alone, once the episode just keeps referencing things that have happened in the series, this particular narrative approach really sticks out.
 And as the series just had an episode where a main character leaves to go figure out what’s next for herself, it’s interesting that this episode chooses to look back instead of move forward."